ArcelorMittal Europe today announced results for the first quarter of 2014.

 About ArcelorMittal

-ArcelorMittal is the world's leading steel and mining company, with a presence in 60 countries and primary steelmaking facilities in 16 countries.
-In 2022, ArcelorMittal had revenues of $79.8 billion and crude steel production of 59.0 million metric tonnes, while iron ore production reached 45.3 million metric tonnes.
-Our purpose is to produce ever smarter steels that have a positive benefit for people and planet.
+ArcelorMittal is one of the world’s leading integrated steel and mining companies with a presence in 60 countries and primary steelmaking operations in 15 countries.
+It is the largest steel producer in Europe, among the largest in the Americas, and has a growing presence in Asia through its joint venture AM/NS India.
+ArcelorMittal sells its products to a diverse range of customers including the automotive, engineering, construction and machinery industries, and in 2023 generated revenues of $68.3 billion, produced 58.1 million metric tonnes of crude steel and, 42.0 million tonnes of iron ore.
+Our purpose is to produce smarter steels for people and planet.
 Steels made using innovative processes which use less energy, emit significantly less carbon and reduce costs.
 Steels that are cleaner, stronger and reusable.
-Steels for electric vehicles and renewable energy infrastructure that will support societies as they transform through this century.
+Steels for the renewable energy infrastructure that will support societies as they transform through this century.
 With steel at our core, our inventive people and an entrepreneurial culture at heart, we will support the world in making that change.
-This is what we believe it takes to be the steel company of the future.
 ArcelorMittal is listed on the stock exchanges of New York (MT), Amsterdam (MT), Paris (MT), Luxembourg (MT) and on the Spanish stock exchanges of Barcelona, Bilbao, Madrid and Valencia (MTS).
-For more information about ArcelorMittal please visit: http://corporate.arcelormittal.com/

 http://corporate.arcelormittal.com/